b-dasht/MappingSpectralAnalysis/README.md

     2. **Final Fit**: Adds other components, with constraints applied to limit how much the peaks from the first fit are allowed to vary.

 This two-stage fitting process is designed to address the limitations of simultaneously modelling all components, aiming to improve precision and repeatability.
 It is intended to make the analysis more reliable and adaptable, particularly when dealing with less well-defined components or peaks.

+The final aim is to develop this into a lightweight library for easier integration into other scripts and workflows.